This post was most recently updated on February 19th, 2022.2 min read.

 This article describes a simple fix to an issue (well… One or many possible issues), where git fails to pull anything from remote, throwing instead an error somewhat like this:

 fatal: no such branch: 'master'

 Bah.
-This stops you from pulling any new changes from remote, and likewise it’ll stop you from pushing your new stuff out there.
+This stops you from pulling any new changes from remote, and likewise, it will stop you from pushing your new stuff out there.

 Always something going wrong with git, right?
-But what exactly is the reason this time?
+But what is the reason this time exactly?

 So there I was, just following a guide on docs.microsoft.com.
 I had just imported a repository from GitHub (this one, if you’re interested https://github.com/staticwebdev/vanilla-api.git) to Azure DevOps and tried to pull it locally.
 That didn’t work – instead, Visual Studio Code would throw an error and fail.

 The error would be somewhat like this: